 Herda Rise & Fall Metal Pendant Lamp

-Materials: Gray painted round witch hat style or bell shaped aluminium lampshade, white painted on the inside.
-Round white opal glass diffuser.
+Materials: Grey painted round witch hat style or bell shaped aluminium lampshade, painted white inside.
+Round white opal glass half globe diffuser.
 Rolly rise & fall mechanism.
-Bakelite socket, some plastic parts.
+Some plastic parts.
+Bakelite E27 socket.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11”).
 It can be easily adjusted in height by grabbing the lamp with both hands, and pulling it gently.

 Height: 30 cm / 11.81”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 However, clear bulbs create stripes on the opaque glass and therefor also on the walls.

 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: To be appraised.